yceruto/symfony-ddd-skeleton/README.md

 ### Adding more applications to the project

-Run `bin/console make:app-context <CONTEXT>` to create a new application context skeleton.
+Run `bin/console make:ddd:context <CONTEXT>` to create a new Kernel context skeleton.

 Note: After install any new package that generate a new configuration file (into the common `config/packages` directory) make sure to move it to the correct sub-app directory if it is not intended to work for all applications.
 Also, you should